mbialoru/timebox/docs/style_guide.md

 * No special character is allowed in the file name except for underscore (‘_’) or dash (‘-‘).

+* Avoid initializing multiple variables in one line to avoid common problems with initial value or pointer types

 * The file name should end with the .cc (or .h for headers) extension in the end or should end with the .cpp extension (.hpp for headers).